PactInteractive/image-downloader/README.md

 # Image Downloader
-If you need to bulk download images from a web page, with this extension you can:
+If you need to bulk download images, with this extension you can:

-- See images that the page contains and links to
+- See images on the current tab
-- Filter them by width, height, and URL; supports wildcard and regex
+- Filter by width, height, or URL (supports wildcard and regex)
-- Optionally show only images from links
+- Only show images from links (optionally)
-- Select images to download by clicking on the image
+- Select which images to batch download
-- Use dedicated buttons to download or open individual images in new tabs
+- One-click download or open a single image in a new tab
-- Customize image display width, columns, border size, and color
+- Customize image display width and number of columns
 - Hide filters, buttons and notifications you don't need

-When you press the "Download" button, all selected images are saved to the default download directory of Chrome, or to a directory inside it if you specify a subfolder name.
+When you press the "Download" button, all selected images are saved to the default browser download directory (or optionally to a subfolder).

-WARNING: If you haven't set up a default download directory, you will have to manually choose the save location for each image, which might open a lot of popup windows.
-It is not recommended to attempt to download too many images at once without a default download directory.
+WARNING: If you haven't set a default download directory you will have to manually choose the save location for each image.
+This may open many popup windows.
+It is recommended you set a default download directory instead.

 # Known Issues
-This extension can't always extract the full-resolution images that open when you click a photo (e.g. in Facebook albums).
-That's because the page doesn't directly link to the image, but uses a script.
+This extension can only extract the images currently on the page.
+Those are not always the full-resolution images that open when you click on a photo (e.g. in Facebook albums).
+That's because the album page displays smaller versions of the images.

-If you need that kind of functionality, there are other extensions that can be useful like Hover Zoom, even if you can't mass download images with it.
+If you need that kind of functionality there are other useful extensions like Hover Zoom.

 # Change Log
 ## 3.0.0